 Search for a term like “pharmacy denver colorado” on Google Trends to discover the amount of user interest in the search term, where it’s most popular, and the related searches.
 If you type in the name of your pharmacy (or a competitor’s pharmacy), you can see what people searching for the pharmacy are interested in and how that interest has changed over time.

 You can also keep an eye on your competitors by subscribing to their Google Alerts.
-The tool sends an email alert to you when new information like web pages, news articles or blogs are posted online about a specific subject.
+The tool sends an email alert to you when new information like web pages, news articles, or blogs are posted about a specific subject.

 Have you lost business to another pharmacy?
 Find out why.

 If you use a CRM system to keep track of your patients, you can use that software to identify patients who have stopped visiting your pharmacy.
 Reach out to those patients and send them a survey to find out why they switched to somewhere new.

 Ask questions like, “What made you change stores?” or “What does your new pharmacy offer that we don’t?”